-Just in case a vast, mostly untouched tropical jungle with fresh air, mystical morning fog, birds chirping, and rivers gushing are not enticing enough for you, factor this in: Tanjung Puting National Park is home to the wild orangutan, the adorable primate that steals the hearts of many, with its loveliness and wit.
+Tanjung Puting National Park is a vast, mostly untouched tropical jungle.
+Visit it to indulge in heavenly fresh air, mystical morning fog and rivers gushing.
+Still not sold?
+It’s also home to the wild orangutan, the adorable primate that steals the hearts of many with its loveliness and wit.

 Located off the coast of mainland Sumatra, Bangka Belitung Island is famed for its idyllic beaches with blissful white sand, iconic granite boulders, and palm trees.
 But beyond the translucent water and hypnotizing sunsets, the locality is also home to impressive cultural and historical landmarks—many of which are heritage buildings from the colonial era—that suit the charming natural view.
 From this archipelago, tourists can also venture to the surrounding smaller inhabited islands for even more pristine natural beauty.

-Often referred to as “The Maldives of Bali,” this string of three islands off the coast of Bali is an up-and-coming tropical paradise with natural attractions that many would argue outshine the famed mainland.
-Nusa Penida, Nusa Lembongan, and Nusa Ceningan each have their own specialty, but all three offer a splendid underwater scene, with thriving wildlife, translucent water, and a calm surface.
-The areas are perfect for diving, snorkeling, or water sports.
-Other favorite activities include cliff-jumping in Nusa Ceningan, crossing the yellow bridge between Nusa Lembongan and Nusa Ceningan, caving, hiking, and more.
+Sometimes dubbed The Maldives of Bali, this string of three islands off the coast of Bali is an up-and-coming tropical paradise with natural attractions that many would argue outshine the famed mainland.
+Nusa Penida, Nusa Lembongan, and Nusa Ceningan each have their own specialty, but all three offer a splendid underwater scene.
+There’s always thriving wildlife and translucent water all around – perfect for diving, snorkeling or water sports.
+Other favourite activities include cliff-jumping in Nusa Ceningan, crossing the yellow bridge between Nusa Lembongan and Nusa Ceningan, caving and hiking.